-Opportunities for Learning Public Charter Schools is committed to providing students with a positive educational experience and has established two methods by which parents/guardians can express school-related concerns and file complaints.
+Opportunities For Learning Public Charter Schools is committed to providing students with a positive educational experience and has established two methods by which parents/guardians can express school-related concerns and file complaints.
 The first is the "Uniform Complaint Policy and Procedures" which complies with applicable federal and state laws and regulations.
 The Superintendent will annually provide written notification of OFLPCS's uniform complaint procedures to students, employees, parents/guardians, and other interested parties.
-Copies of all three policy documents, the "Uniform Complaint Policy and Procedures", the "Uniform Complaint Procedure Form for Education Code 35186 Complaints" and the "Annual Notification of The Uniform Complaint Procedures" are available in this handbook, at each learning center, and/or online at www.EMSOFL.com.
+Copies of all three policy documents, the "Uniform Complaint Policy and Procedures", the "Uniform Complaint Procedure Form" and the "Annual Notification of The Uniform Complaint Procedures" are available in this handbook, at each learning center, and/or online at www. emsofl.com.

-Pursuant to the complaint policy, students and parents/ guardians should follow the "chain of command" within the company when sharing concerns.
+Pursuant to the complaint policy, students and parents/guardians should follow the "chain of command" of OFLPCS when sharing concerns.
 This means that a concern should start with the teacher, and if the issue is not resolved, go "up" to the next person.